abhay11242004/Fit_Soul/README.md

 # Fit Soul
 <br>
-<p>Fit Soul is an app designed to help any user of any age to motivate them of improving their overall health with fitness games.</p>
+<p>Fit Soul is an app designed to help any user of any age to motivate them of improving their overall health.</p>

 ### Team Composition
 <ul>